bigwiv/Biopython-cn/chr8.rst

    unify ``HSP`` and ``HSPFragment`` objects as each ``HSP`` will only have a single ``HSPFragment``.
 However there are tools like BLAT and Exonerate that produce ``HSP`` containing multiple ``HSPFragment``.
-   Don¡¯t worry if this seems a tad confusing now, we¡¯ll elaborate more on these two objects later on.
+   Donâ€™t worry if this seems a tad confusing now, weâ€™ll elaborate more on these two objects later on.

 These four objects are the ones you will interact with when you use ``Bio.SearchIO``.
 They are created using one of the main ``Bio.SearchIO`` methods: ``read``, ``parse``, ``index``, or ``index_db``.
 The details of these methods are provided in later sections.
-For this section, we¡¯ll only be using read and parse.
+For this section, weâ€™ll only be using read and parse.
 These functions behave similarly to their ``Bio.SeqIO`` and ``Bio.AlignIO``
 counterparts: